 When will I get my LSAT score?

-Please note that you must have an LSAT Writing sample on file before your score can be released.
-To help meet this requirement, LSAT Writing now becomes available in test takers’ LSAC accounts eight days prior to each test administration.
-Your writing sample must be processed before it can be added to your LSAC file.
-Please note that processing can take up to three weeks from the date you complete LSAT Writing, depending on volume and any flagged issues.
-We strongly recommend you complete LSAT Writing at the earliest possible time so that your score can be released on time.
+If you are a first-time test taker, you must complete LSAT Argumentative Writing, and have it approved, before your score can be released.
+To help meet this requirement, LSAT Argumentative Writing is available in test takers’ LSAC accounts eight days prior to each test administration.
+Your writing sample must be processed and approved before it can be added to your LSAC file.
+Please note that processing can take up to three weeks from the date you complete LSAT Argumentative Writing, depending on volume and any flagged issues.
+We strongly recommend you complete LSAT Argumentative Writing as early as it becomes available for your test administration so that your score can be released on time.

 How will my scores be reported?